donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Scrying Spells.md

 Target: 2–3

 You may mentally manipulate items (one at a time) up to 10ft away for SL turns.

+Moving items with any great precision requires slowing down.
+This is unsuited to fighting.
 ## True Seeing
 Target: 2